salesforce/provis/README.md

 ```
 sh scripts/compute_all_features_tape_bert.sh
 ```
-The above script create a set of extract files in <project_root>/data/cache corresponding to various properties.
-Feel free to edit the script files to remove properties that you do not wish to analyze.
+The above script create a set of extract files in <project_root>/data/cache corresponding to various properties being analyzed.
+You may edit the script files to remove properties that you are not interested in.
 If you wish to run the analysis without a GPU, you must specify the `--no_cuda` flag.

 The following generate reports based on the files created in previous step: